 The pound has a long and varied history, dating back to ancient Rome where it was known as the libra.
 Over time, different regions and countries developed their own versions of the pound, leading to variations in weight.
 The modern international avoirdupois pound, which is the standard pound used today, was standardized in 1959.

 The kilogram, on the other hand, is a relatively more recent development.
-It was originally defined during the French Revolution as the mass of one liter of water at the temperature of melting ice.
-The original kilogram was a physical artifact known as the Kilogramme des Archives.
+So naturally, it was originally defined during the French Revolution as the mass of one liter of water at the temperature of melting ice.
+So the original kilogram was a physical artifact known as the Kilogramme des Archives.
 In 2019, the kilogram was redefined based on fundamental physical constants, specifically the Planck constant, making it a more stable and universally accessible unit of measurement.

 Practical Tips for Conversions